About Pre-Purchase Examinations

 There is only one type of vetting that gives you a complete picture of the horse and that is a full five-stage examination.
 Other shorter examinations (termed two-stage vettings) leave out certain parts of the full list of examinations and may therefore not give you as full and complete an analysis of your chosen horse.

-Should the purchaser choose this shorter, less extensive two-stage vetting, they must be fully aware and prepared to accept these additional risks.
 The five-stage vetting is an examination carried out on an individual day, and the opinion relates to that day - longer term warranty or guarantee of future health cannot be expected.

 STAGE 1: Preliminary examination both inside the stable and outside on a hard level surface, which includes identification of the horse in conjunction with its passport, examination of the eyes using an opthalmoscope, auscultation of the heart and lungs and visual examination and palpation of the horse for the identification of any abnormal lumps, bumps, swellings or anything else that may impact on the horse’s ability to perform its chosen job.